Date of Award:

 Health, Physical Education, and Recreation

-Ward, Alyson C., "The Impact of Knowledge, Attitude, and Peer Influence on Adolescent Energy Drink Consumption" (2009).
-All Graduate Theses and Dissertations.
-Paper 465.
+Ward, Alyson C., "The Impact of Knowledge, Attitudes, and Peer Influence on Adolescent Energy Drink Consumption" (2009).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+465.